-- possess at least thirty (30) college semester hours and at least three (3) years of experience as a regular full-time peace officer with arrest powers for a city, county, state or federal law enforcement agency during the period immediately preceding the submission date of their application;
+- possess at least thirty (30) college semester hours and at least two (2) years of experience as a regular full-time peace officer with arrest powers for a city, county, state or federal law enforcement agency during the period immediately preceding the submission date of their application;

-- possess at least thirty (30) college semester hours and at least three (3) years of experience in a Grand Prairie Police Department non-civil service position
+- possess at least thirty (30) college semester hours and at least two (2) years of experience in a Grand Prairie Police Department non-civil service position

 - Age Limit